 I am a big fan of Christmas Crackers, I love the excitement and anticipation of pulling a cracker at Christmas.
 So why not make Christmas Day go with a bang by making your own Homemade Christmas crackers.
-They are super simple to make and you can add your own unique gifts, jokes and party hats in order to personalise your Christmas Day.
+They are a super simple craft, easy to make and you can add your own unique gifts, jokes and party hats in order to personalise your Christmas Day.

 How to Make DIY Christmas Crackers